manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ### EntityCustomLoader
 This is the new kid on the block and is still experimental.
 The code will most likely change a lot in the near future.
 But the base is there.
 This one is even more complex than the Custom Cars.
 It requires more advanced rigging know-how.
-It currently supports an additionnal XML property to control the **DestructionRadius** of the vehicle.
-But I will most likely make this evolve a lot and transfer it to the EntityCustomBike class in order for all vehicles to be able to damage the environment and the Zombies, or other living humans, animals, and creatures.
+It currently supports an additionnal XML property to control the [**DestructionRadius**](#only-on-loader-for-now) of the vehicle.
+The Loader currently destroys grass, plants, trees, small rocks and small boulders.
+It also kills zombies and other creatures when you drive over them.
 ### ItemActionSpawnCustomVehicle
 This is class is there to be able to spawn a custom vehicle from the custom Chassis item of the vehicle.
 The class is common to all vehicles, the vehicle to spawn is defined through the **VehicleToSpawn** XML property.